 The National Walking and Cycling Network (NWCN) was designated as a national development within the National Planning Framework (NPF3).
 This is an ambitious project which aims to grow Scotland's network of paths from 6,000 to 8,000 km by 2035.
-Key routes in North Ayrshire which will contribute to this network are detailed below.
+Key routes in North Avrshire which will contribute to this network are detailed below.
 These are being developed in partnership with Sustrans and Scottish Natural Heritage as lead organisations for the delivery of the NWCN.
 These include the development of an off-road alignment for:

 - National Cycle Network (NCN)

 Route 73 (North) between Brodick

 and Corrie on the Isle of Arran

 - NCN Route 753 between Skelmorlie and Ardrossan

-- NCN Route 7 between Kilwinning and Kilbirnie
+- While not explicitly referenced in NPF3, support will be given to development of an off-road alignment for NCN Route 7 between Kilwinning and Kilbirnie.